ai-forever/Kandinsky-5/README.md

 | Kandinsky 5.0 T2V Lite distill 5s   |configs/config_5s_distil.yaml| 5s             | 16  | 🤗 [HF](https://huggingface.co/ai-forever/Kandinsky-5.0-T2V-Lite-distilled16steps-5s)|       35 s     |              |
 | Kandinsky 5.0 T2V Lite distill 10s  |        | 10s            | 16  |            |                |              |

 *Latency was measured after the second inference run.
 The first run of the model can be slower due to the compilation process.
+For 5-second models Flash Attention 3 was used.

 ### Examples: